Mozilla-GitHub-Standards/6daa8beea7f1b8f9a0ec1b38cf4716c4dff20605109e773b362eeaf6ac8a6c48/_lessons/feedback.md

 #### Prepare it before and be specific

 Before the session, take the time to think abut what you want to say, which differents ways you could have to say it. **Don't go** to your session without preparing what you want to do.
 Receiving feedback is difficult, and sometimes problematic, so you want to make it easier for your mentee. **Be specific** on what you are trying to say, is better if you have examples and situations to show when what you are saying happened.
 This will make easier for your mentee to understand what you are trying to show.
 Avoid to give *statements* without an example.
 Describe what happened and try not to add a judgement.

-> For example: "You demonstrate a high degree of confidence when you answer customer questions about registration procedures, "rather than, "Your communication skills are good."
+> For example: "You demonstrate a high degree of confidence when you answer customer questions about registration procedures", rather than, "Your communication skills are good."

 #### Limit your focus